Both.

 Why do some folks say the USA is not a democracy?

-What they often mean is one of two things:
+They often seem to mean one of two things:

-That the USA is not a direct/pure democracy open_in_new, though no one is legitimately arguing that it is.
+That the USA is not a direct/pure democracy open_in_new, though no one appears to be legitimately arguing that it is.
 It's a representative/indirect democracy, where instead of voting on every government decision (direct), citizens elect representatives to vote on their behalf (indirect).
-Whether moving toward a more direct democracy would give Americans more liberty open_in_new can be an honest debate.
-But, pretending that direct democracy is the only form is either intellectually dishonest or ill-informed.
+Whether moving toward a more direct democracy would give Americans more liberty open_in_new is often an honest debate.
+But, pretending that direct democracy is the only form seems rather dubious, no?

 That the presidential election is not a popular vote open_in_new, unlike all other USA elections.
-There is a sound argument that the electoral college open_in_new has effectively disenfranchised much of the USA through gerrymandering open_in_new and further voter suppression open_in_new.
-This makes its democracy imperfect, but neither non-existant nor necessarily unimproving.
-Yet.
+A sound sounding argument is that the electoral college open_in_new has effectively disenfranchised much of the USA through gerrymandering open_in_new and further voter suppression open_in_new.
+From what I understand, this would make its democracy imperfect and flawed, but neither non-existant nor necessarily unimproving.
+At least, not yet.

-Note: If the USA did have a direct, popular vote for president, it still would not be a direct democracy.
-A popularly elected president, like all other elected officials, makes decisions unreliant on citizens' votes (in other words, they represent the citizens who elected them: representative democracy).
+Note: Even if the USA did have a direct, popular vote for president, it still would not be a direct democracy.
+A popularly elected president, like all other elected officials, makes decisions unreliant on citizens' votes (in other words, they represent the citizens who elected them in a representative democracy).

-Some make interesting points worth critically considering, yet every author relies their conclusion on multiple strawman logical fallacies open_in_new (among others) such as confusing both indirect democracy, and a popular presidential vote, with direct democracy:
+I feel some make interesting points worth critically considering, yet every author apparently relies their conclusion on multiple strawman logical fallacies open_in_new (among others) such as confusing both indirect democracy, and a popular presidential vote, with direct democracy:

 America Is a Republic, Not a Democracy open_in_new from The Heritage Foundation